 The premiere of Sleeping Beauty was held at the Mariinsky Theater in Saint Petersburg on January 3, 1890.
 Carlota Brianza (Aurora), Pavel Guerdt (Desireé), María Petipa (Fairy of Lilas) and Enrico Cecchetti (Carabosse fairy and Blue Bird) played the main roles.
 Prince Ivan Vsevolovski was in charge of the sets and costumes, and Riccardo Drigo was in charge of the orchestral direction.

-The ballet tells the story of Princess Aurora, who on the day of her christening receives a curse from the witch Carabosse because she was furious at not having been invited.
-So, the witch swears that on her sixteenth birthday, Aurora would prick her finger with a spindle of a spinning wheel, and she would die.
+The ballet tells the story of Princess Aurora, who, on the day of her christening, receives a curse from the witch Carabosse because she is furious at not having been invited.
+The witch swears that on her sixteenth birthday, Aurora will prick her finger with the spindle of a spinning wheel, and she will die.

 Then, the Lilac Fairy intervenes, and although she cannot undo the curse, she modifies it by allowing the princess a peaceful hundred-year sleep instead of death.
 At the end of those hundred years, she would wake up to the kiss of a handsome prince

 In the version on which the ballet is based, the princess’s parents, the king and the queen, survive the hundred-year dream to celebrate the princess’s wedding to the prince.
-In addition, at the end of the play, other characters from Perrault’s stories were included, such as Puss in Boots, Little Red Riding Hood, Cinderella, The Blue Bird …
+At the end of the play, other characters from Perrault’s stories are included, such as Puss in Boots, Little Red Riding Hood, Cinderella, and The Blue Bird.

 The Sleeping Beauty ballet focuses on the conflict between good (personified by the Lilac Fairy) and evil (the witch Carabosse), with the repeated use of two musical themes representing each of the forces.
 A prologue and three acts make up the structure of this ballet